DanielMSchmidt/blogposts/rails-template/rails-template.md

   * Removing the public/index.html (won't be necessary anymore in Rails 4)
   * Add a HomeController or something like that
   * Add git remotes (e.g. origin and heroku)
-  * Initialize a todo.md with it's default structure
+  * Initialize a todo.md with its default structure

 If you find yourself doing some of those tasks for each new Rails app you should consider using an [Application Template](http://edgeguides.rubyonrails.org/rails_application_templates.html).